FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Deno_WebSocket_Module_A_Comprehensive_Guide.md

 ---
+description: In this article, we will explore the Deno WebSocket module and how to use it to build WebSocket applications in Deno
+imgSrc: /imgs/2023/2421950579.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2025-01-08T09:48:30.000Z'
+tags: []
 title: Deno WebSocket Module A Comprehensive Guide
-pubDate: "2025-01-08T09:48:30.000Z"
-description: "In this article, we will explore the Deno WebSocket module and how to use it to build WebSocket applications in Deno"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Deno WebSocket Module: A Comprehensive Guide

 WebSockets provide a full-duplex communication channel over a single, long-lived connection, enabling real-time interactions between a client and a server.
 In this article, we will explore the Deno WebSocket module and how to use it to build WebSocket applications in Deno.